google/differential-privacy/cc/docs/algorithms/count.md

 # Count

 [`Count`](https://github.com/google/differential-privacy/blob/main/cc/algorithms/count.h)
-computes the number of values in a dataset, in a differentially private manner.
+computes the number of values in a dataset in a differentially private manner.

 ## Input & Output

 `Count` supports any input type.
-Count always returns an [`Output`](../protos.md) message containing a single element containing the differentially private count, and a `ConfidenceInterval` containing the 95% confidence interval of noise added.
+Count always returns an [`Output`](../protos.md) message containing a single element with the differentially private count, and a `ConfidenceInterval` with the 95% confidence interval of noise added.

 The differentially private count provided by the `Output` is an unbiased